dddrrreee/cs140e-24win/labs/17-nrf-networking/README.md

 --------------------------------------------------------------------------------
 ### Part 5: write a test to send to your partner.

+***NOTE***:
+  - make sure you set the server and client address correctly!
+(In you code your partner should be the client, and you should be server.
+    In your partner's code, this should be reversed.)

 Write a test that will ping pong packets between your pi and your partner.
 Their RX address should be the TX address you send to and vice-versa.
 If you the ping-pong test note it flips addresses internally, so you'll